duolingo/splinter/README.md

 Define your rules in
 <br>
-a file as a list of
+a text file as a list of
 <br>
 message/regex pairs.